Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 With Polylang, you can install Lingotek Translation as an add-on for a professional or automatic translation service.

-How to add hreflang to WordPress
+How to Add Hreflang to WordPress

 Step1: If you are currently using Polylang or any other plugins, hreflang tags will either be automatic or need to be enabled under settings.